-This tool lets you crop your image, and is fully non-destructive in the Edit module.
+This tool lets you crop your image, and is fully non-destructive in the Edit module when you are using ON1 Photo RAW 2022 as a standalone app.

 To crop an image, select the Crop tool from the Tool Well.
-Select any preset crop ratio you would like to use from the Options bar; the default is Freeform, which lets you crop in whatever size or ratio you would like, including custom sizes.
+Select any preset crop ratio you would like to use from the Options bar; the default is Freeform, which lets you crop in whatever size or ratio you would like.
 Adjust the corner handles of the crop tool overlay to get the area you wish.
 (The area outside the crop box appears darkened for guidance.)
 You can resize and move the image inside the crop box.
 When you are satisfied with your settings, press the Apply button in the Options bar or press Enter.